dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Customer-Types/Anonymous-users.md

 ---
-title: "Anonymous users"
+title: "One-Time Token"
-linkTitle: "Anonymous users"
+linkTitle: "One-Time Token"
 date: 2023-07-17T07:28:16-05:00
 description: >
   An anonymous user is not registered on the site and makes a one-time purchase.
 In this case, you must always ask for the card data to complete the transaction.